dylanja/projects/README.md

 # projects
 Hello World!
 My name is Dylan.
-I just finished my coffee and will be leaving or work soon.
+I just finished my coffee and will be leaving for work soon.
 Today is gym class and E is doing her greencard health check.
 It will be a great day!